onethawt/idaplugins-list/README.md

   *  Generates interactive call graphs
   *  Fully scriptable

+* [Amnesia](https://github.com/duo-labs/idapython): Amnesia is an IDAPython module designed to use byte level heuristics to find ARM thumb instructions in undefined bytes in an IDA Pro database.
+Currently, the heuristics in this module find code in a few different ways.
+Some instructions identify and define new code by looking for comon byte sequences that correspond to particular ARM opcodes.
+Other functions in this module define new functions based on sequences of defined instructions.

 * [Android Debugging](https://github.com/techbliss/ADB_Helper_QT_Super_version): This version have both support for native arm debugging via usb and sdk ADV manager.

 * [Android Scripts Collection](https://github.com/strazzere/android-scripts): Collection of Android reverse engineering scripts that make my life easier